Únase a nuestra red nacional de mudanzas Conozca más

 When picking up your nuc, ensure it is securely closed and handle it gently to avoid disturbing the bees.
 Wear protective clothing, such as a bee suit, gloves, and a veil, to minimize the risk of stings.
 This isn’t always necessary and depends on how you are picking the nucleus hive up from.

 When picking up a nucleus hive, it will typically be closed.
-But it is common for bees to be congregating on the outside of the nucleus hive.
+However, it is common for bees to be congregating on the outside of the nucleus hive.
 These bees were outside the hive when it was closed by the beekeeper.
 It’s difficult to get all of the bees off the hive, so be prepared for some bees to be on the outside of the box.

 Having a suit or other protective gear is only necessary if you are opening the colony to inspect the frames before buying them.